 I know that ‘curry’ is a vague name and I’m sorry.
 When I started developing the recipe for this curry, I intended for it to be a tofu tikka masala.
 After making it a couple of times, however, I decided that it needed cardamom.
 Bon Appetit uses cardamom in their tikka masala, other websites do not.
 I myself don’t know what strictly constitutes a tikka masala (given that it is British Indian origin) and I don’t want to bastardise a cuisine.
 So!
 FODMAP friendly vegetarian curry that is 99% tikka masala and 1% rogue.

 This FODMAP friendly vegetarian curry is gluten free, nut free and adaptable to be vegan.
 It comprises of a sauce base – a whole host of vegetables, cooked together with spices.
 The curry base is just about the easiest way I can think of to jam a whole bunch of vegetables into a dish.
-It tastes decadent, authentic, and not at all like that 7 a day.
+It tastes decadent, authentic, and not at all like your 7-a-day.

 The curry is made without any onion or garlic.
 It uses a combination of spices and aromats to achieve a beautiful gravy without these ingredients.